What Are Vendor Co-op Funds?

 After all, they are getting your money to pay for the placement.

 But the ultimate use of co-op funds is to get the vendor to pay for the placement of the ad.
 Think of it this way; if you buy $20k worth of products from a vendor, they most likely have reserved $200 to help you sell it.
 Ask them to pay for a small ad placement for their product with that money.
 Often, you can do a catalog of vendors giving each one its own page and then charging them to be in the book (using co-op funds).
-I was very successful with this technique, and it elevated the brand of there store since I got high-quality images and ads from vendors - graphics I could not afford to do on my own.
+This is a successful technique, and the brand of their store was elevated from the use of high-quality images and ads from vendors.

 One word of caution, many vendors will use your co-op funds to give you markdown dollars for slow-moving inventory.
 First, they should swap that inventory out for you, but be careful if you ask for help selling it and then give you money off your next invoice as a way of paying for the sales markdown.
 It is great, but make sure it is not coming out of your co-op funds.
 The better plan of action here is to get a return authorization (RA) from the vendor and use that credit to buy better-performing inventory.